 - They might be too close to the bottom of the case, and even if there is enough room to fit the card, being too close to the bottom or to a bottom-mounted power supply could inhibit the cooler’s air intake, thus leading to higher temperatures and higher noise generation.

-Now, the RX 5700 XT can hardly be called compact, and while some of the models listed here are smaller than others, it’s always a good idea to be safe and compare the dimensions of the card you intend on buying with the dimensions of your case i.e., the case that you plan on getting in the future.
+Now, the RX 5700 XT can hardly be called compact.
+While some of the models listed here are smaller than others, it’s always a good idea to be safe and compare the dimensions of the card you intend to buy with the dimensions of your case or the case that you plan on getting in the future.

 The graphics card is where most of the heat generated by your PC comes from, and AMD GPUs have a reputation for running much hotter than the competition.
 As such, like any other component that generates a lot of heat, the graphics card needs active cooling.

-Modern graphics cards utilize three main types of cooling solutions:
+Modern graphics cards use three main types of cooling solutions:

 As for blowers, they contrast open-air coolers in that they feature a closed heatsink and a single blower fan that blows the hot air out of the back of the card, directly out of the case.
 This prevents heat buildup inside the case, which makes the blower good for smaller cases with limited airflow.
 However, blower-cooled cards are almost always much hotter and noisier than their open-air counterparts.